Boxing vs. Muay Thai: Who Would Win?

 Boxing vs. Muay Thai For MMA

-The comparison for effectiveness and transferability onto MMA, Muay Thai is the clear winner.
-MMA has the freest ruleset in combat sports.
-The many strikes and clinch work from Muay Thai transition easily with a few adjustments.
+In terms of effectiveness and transferability to MMA, Muay Thai is the clear winner.
+MMA has the most liberal ruleset in combat sports, and the strikes and clinch work from Muay Thai transition easily with a few adjustments.

-Boxing indeed removes 80% of the available arsenal in the body.
-Still, the punching, distance control, and evasion are an excellent fit for MMA, so we mustn’t rule out the many benefits it brings to the cage.
+Boxing removes 80% of the available arsenal in the body and has a lot of gaps when everything is allowed, but even so, the punching, distance control, and evasion skills are an excellent fit for MMA.

-As with all other martial arts, some adjustments have to be made for it to work in MMA.
-But the immense variety of strikes and the extensive clinch capabilities in Muay Thai makes it a better overall fit for mixed martial arts.
+As with all other martial arts, some adjustments have to be made to Muay Thai for it to work in MMA, but the immense variety of strikes and the extensive clinch capabilities make it a better discipline to use in mixed martial arts.

 Can Boxing Beat Muay Thai?

-But if there is a big weak spot in Muay Thai, it’s the defense against punches.
-Traditional Muay Thai awards heavily emphasize kicks, and a strong defense against punches is usually not needed.
+If there is a big weak spot in Muay Thai, it’s the defense against punches.
+Traditional Muay Thai scoring heavily favors kicks over punches, and naturally, fighters rely on them more.
 This is one big area a boxer can exploit and win against Muay Thai.

-As you can see in the following video, usually, the low kick proves to be the game-changer when fighting pure boxers.
+As you can see in the following video, the low kick usually tends to be the game-changer when fighting pure boxers.

 Is It Easier to Learn Boxing or Muay Thai?

 Both boxing and Muay Thai are complex and demanding combat sports that require years of dedication.
-It’s safe to say that boxing is both easier and harder.
-As a beginner, you can relatively quickly learn boxing basics and how to punch correctly.
+In my experience, boxing is both easier and more complex.
+With fewer techniques available, you can quickly learn the basics and how to punch correctly.

 This is great for self-defense and will give you an edge even after a short training period.
 On the other hand, high-level boxing is exceptionally nuanced and intricate.
-The competition is fierce, so reaching the higher levels of the sport is harder than in Muay Thai.
+It is every bit as complex as Muay Thai, and I might argue it’s even harder to truly master.

 Should You Do Boxing or Muay Thai?